NHOrus/ponydownloader/README.md

  cd $GOPATH/src/github.com/NHOrus/ponydownloader
  go build
  cp config.ini.sample config.ini
- // edit in your key into config.ini
+ // edit in your key into config.ini or put it once as command line argument
  // run ponydownloader as explained earlier
 ```